 Jesus' life included weekly worship in the synogogue on the Sabbath.
-Luke observes that "on
+Luke observes that "on the sabbath day he went into the synogogue, as was his custom."18 This was his way of life from childhood.

 In his weekly visit to the synogogue he had fellowship with God's people, studied and discussed the word of God with them, sang praises to God, prayed, gave offerings, and sought wise counsel from the synagogues' spiritual leaders.